LungCellAtlas/FastCAR/README.md

 cellMatrix     = remove.background(cellMatrix, ambientProfile)
 ```

-Finally write the corrected cell/gene matrix to a file, this matrix can be used in Seurat the same way as any other cell/gene matrix.
+This corrected matrix can be used to to make a Seurat object

 ```

-write.corrected.matrix(cellMatrix, correctedMatrixFolder, ambientProfile)
+seuratObject = CreateSeuratObject(cellMatrix)
 ```